githwxi/XATSHOME/xassets/README.md

 # XATSHOME/xassets
-For various pre-built code and head files.
+For various pre-built code and header files.

+(Note that one primary purpose of a header file is for directing the compiler to locate template implementations during the phase of template resolution.)

 ## Asset Description